- Undergraduate or Graduate Admission

 - Check to see if your University is on our partner institutions list.

-- If your home institution is one of our exchange partners, learn more about the nomination/application process and download the application form.
+- If your home institution is one of our exchange partners, check out the ISSO’s Incoming Students page to learn more about the nomination/application process, and download the application form.

 - If you have received the Letter of Acceptance to study on exchange at Carleton University, please visit our Pre-Arrival Information page and our Orientation page for information on your next steps.